What Does the Bible Say About Traditions?

 In the New Testament, Jesus addresses the topic of traditions directly, particularly in His interactions with the Pharisees.
 He criticizes them for adhering to human traditions that, in some cases, contradicted God’s commandments.
 Jesus emphasizes that traditions should not supersede the word of God.

-See also What Does the Bible Say About Faith in God?
+See also What Does the Bible Say About Stress?

 God’s view of traditions, as inferred from the Bible, is that they should lead to a deeper understanding and practice of faith, not replace the core principles of love, mercy, and justice.
 Traditions are to be vehicles for expressing and strengthening faith, not rigid frameworks that restrict or distort it.